jmetzger/training-kubernetes-networking/digitalocean/ingress-auf-digitalocean-mit-helm.md

 # It will be setup with type loadbalancer - so waiting to retrieve an ip from the external loadbalancer
 # This will take a little.
-helm install nginx-ingress ingress-nginx/ingress-nginx --namespace ingress --create-namespace --set controller.publishService.enabled=true
+helm install nginx-ingress ingress-nginx/ingress-nginx --namespace ingress --create-namespace

 # See when the external ip comes available
 kubectl -n ingress get all